Gareth Southgate: Euro 96 penalty miss ‘irrelevant’ ahead of England v Germany

 England manager Gareth Southgate says his penalty miss at Euro 96 is “irrelevant” heading into Tuesday’s mammoth knockout clash against Germany.

-But the Three Lions boss does not see Tuesday as a shot to exorcise any demons, rather a chance for his players to add an exciting new chapter to their story.
+But the Three Lions boss does not see Tuesday as a chance to exorcise any demons, rather an opportunity for his players to add an exciting new chapter to their story.

 “This team, I’ve said for a long time, have had so many unique achievements and my focus is on this team and helping them to succeed,” Southgate said in conversation with BBC Radio 5 Live and talkSPORT.